Unidata/thredds-performance-tests/README.md

 To stop: `./stop.sh`

 ## TODO:
-- build own docker image without netcdf library
 - mount test data
 - all tests run with python script
 - results written to database
 - automated run process on jenkins
+- docker build from local war file instead of from nexus